llewis257/Calendar_GUI_using-Tkinter_and_Natural-language-Generation-with-RNN/README.md

-# Diary GUI using Tkinter
+# Diary GUI & Natural language Generation

+This application is a personal journal that saves written text.
+It is also extended with an extra feature that generates text using the saved text (A collection of personal writing). \
-This application is built with Python Tkinter
+This application is built with Python Tkinter. \
+The text generation using Tensorflow and NumPy.

 ## Description